BODY, EMOTION AND MIND IN ACTION

 Supporting the NHS

-Our Field Guide to Self-Care: Body, Emotion and Mind in Action is for the men and women working tirelessly providing healthcare around the UK right now.
-We hope that it’s a useful resource for our NHS heroes, and for anyone else who may be feeling stressed or anxious during these difficult times.
+We hope this is a useful resource for our NHS heroes, and for anyone else who may be feeling a sense of trauma fatigue, stress or anxiety during these difficult times.